sleep

 We tend to sleep more lightly and for shorter time spans as we get older, although we generally need about the same time asleep as in early adulthood.

 More sleep is needed if sleep has been inadequate in the previous few days.
-A few days of adequate sleep will make up for a long time of sleep deprivation.
+A few days of adequate sleep makes up for a long time of sleep deprivation.

 just enough

 Sufficient sleep is enough.
-More may be a waste of life.
+More may be wasted time.
 Less sleep is needed when we are relaxed and active.
-Exercise and meditation can reduce the need for sleep especially the binaural meditation on the mind pages.
+Exercise or meditation can reduce the need for sleep including the binaural meditation on the mind pages.

 good sleep